 - Create a Payment account

 Upload your android app with Add new application option.
-Enter Default Language and title of your app.
-After entering details, click on upload APK button and you will be redirected to your app’s homepage.
+Enter the Default Language and the title of your app.
+After entering details, click on the upload APK button and you will be redirected to your app’s homepage.
 Google Play Store takes time for uploading the app.
 The upload time depends on your app size, meanwhile, the app stays in drafts.

 In the APK of the Developer Console, there are options for Alpha Testing and Beta Testing.
-After uploading the APK file of your app, few URLs are received which can be shared with the testers.
+After uploading the APK file of your app, a few URLs are received which can be shared with the testers.
 With these links, the users can download the app and provide reviews and feedback related to it.
-You can refine your app as per the feed backs, and optimize it for better performance.
+You can refine your app as per the feedback, and optimize it for better performance.